 - Is considered a nonprofit organization, per the Department of Revenue’s definition.
 For this purpose, the definition of “non-profit” includes most 501(c)(3), 501(c)(4) and 501(c)(7) organizations.

 - Does not have or is not required to have a seller’s permit

-- Entertainment is not involved (either no admission is charged, or all payments to entertainers at the event add up to less than $10,000.
+- Entertainment is not involved, or, if entertainment is involved, either no admission is charged, or all payments for entertainment at the event add up to less than $10,000.

 - Has had 75 days or less of sales in the calendar year OR has had earned less than $50,000 in sales in the calendar year.